maximveksler/awesome-wwdc/README.md

 ### Keynote

-Keynote is the opening highlight of the conference.
+Keynote is the highlight opening event of the conference.
 Usually a line begins to form starting at 6am to get good seats.
-If you prefer the chillback apporach, arrive at 8:30, to amend the popularity there is a second stadium with live video.
-AltConf has a [standing-room](http://www.joecieplinski.com/blog/2015/03/30/release-notes-joins-forces-with-altconf/) live stream as well.
+If you prefer the chillback approach, arrive at 8:30.
+Once the first hall gets full to amend the popularity Apple will overflow you to a second stadium with live video.
+Additionally AltConf operates a [standing-room](http://www.joecieplinski.com/blog/2015/03/30/release-notes-joins-forces-with-altconf/) with live stream video of the keynote.

  - Come early if you want to get good seats close to the stage.
    - Bring a chair with you to sit through the line.
 Make it foldable for extra "the guards won't throw it away" points.